 Though we didn't know it at the time Newbridge itself boasted more than its share of famous visitors, but with none of us being fishing people the rest of us weren't to know that at the time.
 In latter years many a celebrity fisherman such as the television quiz show host Chris Tarrant and The Who's singer Roger Daltrey had tried their luck from the Usk's muddy banks, but the most regular personality to visit was the jazz pianist George Melley who had even gone as far as buying a house there.

 On an exceptionally cold November morning in 1973 James Patrick McCartney, or Jimbo as he was better known to us as was found dead in a cubicle of the gents toilet at London's Kings Cross railway station by the early morning cleaner doing his rounds.
 The coroner was later to pronounce the cause of death as death by misadventure brought on by an overdose of heroin.
 At the age of twenty-four the plain, most unlikely of drug takers had led a colourful life in his latter years.
-He had left school full of promise, got a job in a betting shop, was almost immediately promoted to manager, provided speed to the mods in Newport at the same time as pursuing his managerial duties, became addicted to heroin and subsequently sacked from his job for allegedly pilfering to presumably pay for his expensive habit though not prosecuted, became an executive of a record company, progressed to pushing any Class A drug you would care to mention including heroin to the most elite of the UK's hierarchy of rock, seen the error of his ways, cleaned up, and subsequently had worked for six months in a rehab clinic helping other addicts.
+He had left school full of promise, got a job in a betting shop, was almost immediately promoted to manager, provided speed to the mods in Newport at the same time as pursuing his managerial duties, became addicted to heroin and was subsequently sacked from his job for allegedly pilfering to presumably pay for his expensive habit though not prosecuted, became an executive of a record company, progressed to pushing any Class A drug you would care to mention including heroin to the most elite of the UK's hierarchy of rock, seen the error of his ways, cleaned up, and subsequently had worked for six months in a rehab clinic helping other addicts.

 Nobody believed he had gone back to using heroin.
 After losing his father a few months earlier, if he was going to fall by the wayside again it would have been then.
 But he didn't.
 He had stayed clean and been re-accepted into the family home by his mother and his younger brother Graham who had not so long before disowned him.